Back to projects

 Overview

-A household has enough cross-cutting facts — finance, utilities, contracts, device state, planning constraints — that modelling them properly matters.
-A spreadsheet handles one dimension at a time.
-Home Assistant handles device behavior well but is not built to be the semantic core for long-lived household reasoning.
-The right structure was a proper domain model with explicit data tiers, not a sprawl of automations or a reporting layer that pretends to support decisions it was never designed for.
+A household has enough cross-cutting facts — income, debt, utilities, contracts, assets, device state, and infrastructure cost — that modelling them properly matters.
+A spreadsheet handles one slice at a time.
+Home Assistant handles devices well, but entity state is a poor semantic core for long-horizon planning and cross-domain decisions.

 System shape